 Important Note: Mobile users need to tap twice on the car park icons to go to the detailed pages.
 The first tap will show the car park name and the second tap will take you to the detailed page.

 Despite the central location of the station, it is not particularly well-equipped, compared to other Barcelona train stations such as Sants station or Catalunya station.
-For example, there is no disabled toilet and few restaurants in the station building.
+For example, there is no toilet for people with a disability and few restaurants in the station building.

-This page will provide you with details of the facilities in Estació Passeig de Gràcia station: opening hours, toilets, information desks, disabled facilities, telephones and taxis.
+This page will provide you with details of the facilities in Estació Passeig de Gràcia station: opening hours, toilets, information desks, facilities for people with a disability, telephones and taxis.
 Plus information on where to find the closest shops and restaurants to the station.

 Passeig de Gràcia station can be quite a confusing place to find your way around.
 It covers the length of Passeig de Gràcia and has a total of five different entrances.
 It is important to remember that these entrances also service the metro station.
 If you are only using the over ground train station and do not need to use the metro, it is best to head to the Passeig de Gràcia station entrance that sits at the top of Passeig de Gràcia .